Compare term life and whole life.

 The value of term life insurance.

-Term life insurance is designed to help people purchase the protection they need when they can’t afford to purchase permanent life insurance or when they only need coverage for a specific time period.
-Term life has a guaranteed death benefit, but no cash value, and the premiums will increase at pre-determined intervals such as after one year, five years, 10 years, or 20 years, depending on the kind of policy you purchase.
+Term life insurance is designed to help people purchase the protection they need when they can’t afford to purchase permanent life insurance or when they need coverage for a specific time period only.
+Term life has a guaranteed death benefit, but no cash value, and the premiums will increase at predetermined intervals, such as after one year, five years, 10 years, or 20 years, depending on the kind of policy you purchase.

 The value of whole life Insurance.

 In contrast to term insurance, whole life was designed to provide life insurance coverage plus other “living benefits,” including guaranteed cash value accumulation as long as premiums are paid, eligibility to earn dividends,1 and access to cash value via loans and partial surrenders.2

 Here’s why whole life is often the best long-term solution:

 - Whole life provides life-long insurance protection.
 Once you have been approved for coverage, your policy cannot be canceled by the carrier as long as premiums are paid when due.
 Regardless of your health, the insurance will remain in force.